bezwellington/gitemoji/README.md

 - Mapper: Conversion of entities
 - Adapter: It's communicating with the GitHub API

-## Basic communication architecture of the Interactors of the project:
+## Basic communication architecture of the Interactors:

 <img width="952" alt="Screenshot 2022-12-05 at 11 45 54" src="https://user-images.githubusercontent.com/17457196/205893902-bbb1ca30-b8a3-4e64-93c9-319a4d0ed703.png">